Posterior Contraction rate and Asymptotic Bayes Optimality for one-group shrinkage priors in sparse normal means problem: Contraction rate of posterior distribution using global-local shrinkage priors

 \section{Contraction rate of posterior distribution using global-local shrinkage priors}

-In this section, we describe and discuss our results on posterior contraction rate (with respect to the squared $L_2$ loss) for the class of global-local shrinkage priors we consider, when the level of sparsity is assumed unknown.
-The results on the empirical Bayes approach and the full Bayes approach are presented in two separate subsections.\\ We start with some preliminary definitions, assumptions, and facts which will be used throughout.
+In this section, we discuss our results on the posterior contraction rate for certain classes of global-local shrinkage priors we consider, when the level of sparsity is assumed unknown.
+The results of the empirical Bayes and the full Bayes approaches are presented in three separate subsections.\\ We start with some preliminary definitions and assumptions will be used throughout.
 Recall that a function $L(\cdot): (0,\infty) \to (0,\infty)$ is said to be slowly varying, if for any $\alpha>0,\frac{L(\alpha x)}{L(x)} \to 1$ as $x \to \infty$.
-For the theoretical development of the paper, we consider slowly varying functions that satisfy (\hyperlink{A1}{A1}) and (\hyperlink{A2}{A2}) below. \\ \textbf{\hypertarget{assumption1}{Assumption 1.}} \\ (\hypertarget{A1}{A1}) There exists some $c_0(>0)$ such that $L(t) \geq c_0 \; \forall t \geq t_0$, for some $t_0>0$, which depends on both $L$ and $c_0$. \\ (\hypertarget{A2}{A2}) There exists some $M \in (0,\infty)$ such that $\sup_{t \in (0,\infty)} L(t) \leq M$. \\ These assumptions are similar to those of \cite{ghosh2017asymptotic}. \cite{ghosh2016asymptotic} established that many popular one-group shrinkage priors such as the three-parameter beta normal mixtures, the generalized double Pareto priors, half-t prior and inverse gamma prior can be expressed in the general form \eqref{eq:1.3} satisfying \eqref{eq:1.4}(described before) where the corresponding slowly varying functions $L(\cdot)$ satisfy the two assumptions (\hyperlink{A1}{A1}) and (\hyperlink{A2}{A2}). \\ We now describe some basic technical facts which are widely used in this work. {Using the normal means model of the form \eqref{eq:1.1} along with the hierarchical form of prior mentioned in \eqref{eq:1.3}, the joint posterior density of $\boldsymbol{\theta}$ given $\mathbf{X}$, $\boldsymbol{\kappa}$ and $\tau$ can be written as the product of the marginal posterior density of $\theta_i$ given $\mathbf{X}$, $\boldsymbol{\kappa}$ and $\tau$, for $i=1,2,\cdots,n$.
-Therefore, we have,
+For the theoretical development of the paper, we consider slowly varying functions that satisfy \hyperlink{assumption1}{Assumption 1} below. \\ \textbf{\hypertarget{assumption1}{Assumption 1.}} \\ \textbf{(\hypertarget{A1}{A1})} There exists some $c_0(>0)$ such that $L(t) \geq c_0 \; \forall t \geq t_0$, for some $t_0>0$, which depends on both $L$ and $c_0$. \\ \textbf{(\hypertarget{A2}{A2})} There exists some $M \in (0,\infty)$ such that $\sup_{t \in (0,\infty)} L(t) \leq M$. \\ These assumptions are similar to those of \cite{ghosh2017asymptotic}. \\ The minimax rate is considered to be a useful benchmark for the rate of contraction of posterior distributions.
+According to Theorem 2.5 of \cite{ghosal2000convergence}, posterior distributions cannot contract around the truth faster than the minimax risk.
+Thus it is of considerable interest to investigate if the posterior distribution generated by a Bayesian procedure contracts around the truth at the minimax rate or not.
+When $\boldsymbol{\theta}_0 \in l_0[q_n]$, \cite{donoho1992maximum} proved that the minimax risk under the usual squared $L_2$ loss $|| \boldsymbol{\tilde{\theta}} -\boldsymbol{\theta} ||^2=\sum_{i=1}^{n} (\tilde{\theta}_i-\theta_i)^2$ is asymptotically of the form